sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 # SCU.Serilog.Sinks.Telegram
 ![Tg Sink Logo](https://github.com/sapozhnikovv/SCU.Serilog.Sinks.Telegram/blob/main/img/tg.sink.png)
 Minimal, Effective, Safe anf Fully Async Serilog Sink that allows sending messages to pre-defined list of users in Telegram chat.
-It uses 'HttpClient' singleton, 'Channel' queue and 'StringBuilder' pool to optmize memory using (no mem leaks) and performance.
+It uses HttpClient singleton, Channel as queue and StringBuilder pool to optmize memory using (no mem leaks) and performance.

 This Sink designed to be simple, fast, safe and stable.

+# Nuget
+will be soon...

 ## Example of using
 ### Basic